HolboxAI/newberry_metrics/README.md

 ### 5. Reset Session Metrics

-Reset the tracked metrics for the current session (identified by AWS credentials) back to zero in the persistent store (DynamoDB).
+Reset the tracked metrics for the current session (identified by AWS credentials) back to zero in the persistent store - DynamoDB.

 ```python
 estimator.reset_session_metrics()